mithatsk/CarMap/README.md

 1. LoadingIndicatorView for displaying custom loading indicator during network calls
 2. DialogAlertView for displaying user friendly alerts
+3. BottomSheet for displaying a scrollable view on the bottom of the screen which contains a UIView or UIViewController

 ### Style Guide